Research

 -

 Children with autism are diagnosed at different ages and develop differently over time.
 Some demonstrate remarkable improvements while others deteriorate.
-This research attempts to identify children with better outcome in specific symptom domains and determine why:
+Our research attempts to identify biological, environmental, and intervention factors that impact this heterogeneity of outcomes.
+We examine development in specific behavioral domains (e.g., social skills or language) and identify factors that are associated with successful progress including:

 -

-Diagnosis - how do differences in the age of diagnosis and subsequent placement in intervention programs impact 1-2 year outcomes of children with specific symptoms (relevant paper).
+Age of diagnosis - We are examining how differences in the age of diagnosis are associated with short and long term outcomes of autistic children (relevant paper).

 -